-Hi [insert customer name].
-I’m so sorry you had a bad experience, and thanks for letting us know about it.
-Please [call/email/chat] us on [contact details] so we can help [rectify the issue].
+Hi <insert customer name>, I’m so sorry you had a bad experience, but thanks for letting us know about it.
+Please <call/email/chat> us on <contact details> so we can help rectify the issue.
 Thanks, <your name>.

 While it won’t always be the case, sometimes a bad situation handled well can turn in your favour, and the customer may amend or update their initial review.
-But a prompt, personal response is likely to be better than no response at all.
+But a prompt, personal response is better than no response at all.

 3. Always stay professional

 It can be easy to lose your cool when someone is saying bad things about your business.
-But if you respond to all feedback politely and professionally, it’ll speak volumes about the integrity of your business to other customers.
+But if you respond to all feedback politely and professionally, it speaks volumes about the integrity of your business to other customers.

-That said, it doesn’t mean you have to accept aggressive or abusive comments – or those from people who may attempt to troll you, or have malicious intentions in attacking your business online.
+That said, you shouldn’t accept aggressive or abusive comments – or those from people who may attempt to troll you, or have malicious intentions in attacking your business online.
 Again, encourage them to contact you offline, so you can deal with the situation.

 If the comments continue, state that you’re happy to address their feedback, but you won’t be able to do so until they contact you with their details.
 If they become abusive, tell them you won’t engage with them.
 And if you feel the need, you can flag and report their comments.